Follow in the footsteps of the Arctic whalers as you explore Svalbard with tall ship Noorderlicht.

 Day 2: Visit to seabird cliff Alkhornet

-The next stop will be into Forlandsundet.
-This beautiful strait is located between the main island of Spitsbergen and the island of Prins Karls Forlandet.
-At the bay Grimaldibukta, we will anchor for the night.
-We can go ashore at Murraypynten to admire the walrus colonies and discover the beautiful panoramic views of the rugged mountains and glacial landscapes of Spitsbergen.
+Sail into the beautiful strait of Forlandsundet located between the main island of Spitsbergen and the island of Prins Karls Forlandet.
+At the bay of Grimaldibukta, Nooderlicht will anchor for the night and go ashore at Murraypynten to admire the walrus colonies and discover the beautiful panoramic views of the rugged mountains and glacial landscapes of Spitsbergen.

 Day 3: Bird cliff Fuglehuken & the gem Magdalena Fjord